-Long-Term Compensation - Payout of Performance Units for 2014-2016 Period
+Long-Term Compensation - Payout of Performance Units for 2015-2017 Period

-During Fiscal 2017, we paid out awards to those executives who received AmeriGas Partners' performance units and UGI performance units covering the period from January 1, 2014 to December 31, 2016.
+During Fiscal 2018, we paid out awards to those executives who received AmeriGas Partners' performance units and UGI performance units covering the period from January 1, 2015 to December 31, 2017.
 For that period, Messrs.
-Sheridan and Gallagher received AmeriGas performance units tied to two different relative return metrics: (i) the Alerian Index and (ii) the Propane MLP Group.
-AmeriGas Partners' TUR ranked 3rd relative to the other companies in the Alerian Index, placing AmeriGas Partners at the 95th percentile ranking and resulting in a 200 percent payout of the target award.
-AmeriGas Partners' TUR ranked 1st relative to the other companies in the Propane MLP Group, resulting in a 150 percent payout of the target award.
+Gallagher, Rosback, and Sheridan received AmeriGas performance units tied to two different metrics: (i) the Alerian Index and (ii) customer gain/loss performance.
+AmeriGas Partners' TUR ranked 1st relative to the other companies in the Alerian Index and the Propane MLP Group, placing AmeriGas Partners at the 100th percentile ranking and resulting in a maximum payout of 200 percent of the target award.
 Because the payout exceeded 100 percent, the AmeriGas 2010 Plan provides that cash will be paid in lieu of units for any amount in excess of the 100 percent target.
-During Fiscal 2017, we paid out awards to those executives who received UGI performance units covering the period from January 1, 2014 to December 31, 2016.
-For that period, UGI's TSR ranked 4th relative to the other companies in the Russell Midcap Utilities Index, placing UGI at the 100th percentile ranking, resulting in a 200 percent payout of the target award.
-Because the payout exceeded 100 percent, the 2013 UGI Plan provides that cash will be paid in lieu of units for any amount in excess of the 100 percent target.
-The performance unit payouts for Fiscal 2017 were as follows:
+During Fiscal 2018, we paid out awards to those executives who received UGI performance units covering the period from January 1, 2015 to December 31, 2017.
+For that period, UGI's TSR ranked 20th relative to the other companies in the Russell Midcap Utilities Index, placing UGI at the 41st percentile ranking, resulting in a 72 percent payout of the target award.
+The performance unit payouts for Fiscal 2018 were as follows: